OutSystems/docs-product/src/building-apps/ui/patterns/web/structure/columns.md

 ---
 tags: runtime-traditionalweb;
-summary: Columns split content into multiple columns with responsive capabilities to improve the way information is displayed.
+summary: Learn how to effectively use the Columns UI Pattern in OutSystems 11 (O11) to enhance content layout in Traditional Web Apps.
 locale: en-us
 guid: 0488b53b-190d-4467-83a4-76bae70bf4c2
 app_type: traditional web apps